-Items were recently submitted
+The items were recently submitted

-Images not live yet
+Images are not live yet

-- To allow the systems to identify the change and crawl the new image sooner (typically within 3 days,) use a new image URL and update it in your product data whenever you change an image.
+- To allow the systems to identify the change and crawl the new image quickly (typically within 3 days), use a new image URL and update it in your product data whenever you change an image.